I’ve got a problem, who should I talk to?

 You don't have to go through anything alone.

-I’m not sure if I need to speak to someone about this
+I’m not sure if I need to speak to someone about my issues

 We all run into problems in life, whether it be a body problem, relationship problem, or family problem.
 The world would stop turning if problems didn’t exist.
 So there’s no shame in struggling with something, or asking for help.